 The museum boutique offers visitors a piece of history in the form of aboriginal works of art and exhibitions catalogs, along with souvenirs bearing the museum logo.

-Located right by the Akiawenrahk’ river, under the same roof as the Hôtel-Musée Premières Nations and La Traite Restaurant, the museum is surrounded by thematic gardens which created an enchanting setting.
+Located right by the Akiawenrahk’ river, under the same roof as the Hôtel-Musée Premières Nations and La Traite Restaurant, the museum is surrounded by thematic gardens which create an enchanting setting.

 We are waiting for you!